CaZual-T/CZT-Mod-Manager/README.md

 # Plugins (BETA)
 - Place plugins in:
   - CZT Mod Manager/plugins/executables
+    - Press F3 to load.
+    - optional launch with admin prompt for plugins that may need it.
+    - EXE plugins are not persistent and only launch when a user loads from the plugin menu.
   - CZT Mod Manager/plugins/scripts
     - Press F3 to load.
     - Once a script plugin is loaded , it will persistently run @ start if available (remove the plugin from the plugins folder to disable it)
     - You can download my example plugin ➡️ [here](https://github.com/CaZual-T/CZT-Mod-Manager/blob/main/profile_addon_plugin.py)

 # Other Features:
 ### - Disabled/Restore Mods